 When to use First Person Point of View

 The first person POV is the right choice for writers who are just starting.
-The first-person perspective’s limited nature will help beginning writers avoid some common POV mistakes such as head-hopping or shifting POV without letting the reader know.
+The first-person perspective’s limited nature will help beginning writers avoid some common POV mistakes such as head-hopping which means shifting your POV character without letting the reader know.

 Because of its natural limits, the first person is the right choice if there are details of the plot you want to hide from the reader.
 Take the example of an unreliable narrator who is lying about the events of the story.
 Discovering new information, a narrator has kept hidden can be an exciting revelation for your reader.
 Be sure to foreshadow that your narrator may not be honest.